 The forest is central to the Arthurian legend, including Merlin the Wizard, Lancelot, the Lady of the Lake Viviane, and Morgan Le Fey, Arthur’s half-sister.
 The lush setting is also home to terrifying dragons, pranksters, and other Breton mythological creatures.

 Also called the Sainte-Jeanne-d’Arc Basilica, Basilique du Bois-Chenu is situated 11 kilometres north of Neufchâteau in the Vosges region near Domrémy-la-Pucelle.
 The Basilica was constructed in 1881 based on designs created by architect Paul Sédille.
 Still, Georges Demay and his sons were responsible for finishing the project in 1926.

 The Basilica, constructed in a Neo-Romanesque style, is well known for the polychromy of its materials, which include pink granite from the Vosges and white limestone from Euville.
 The interior is decorated with enormous mosaics and paintings by Lionel Royer that depict the saint’s life.

 Additionally, under the statue of Notre Dame de Bermont, a vault dedicated to Notre Dame des Armées has been installed.
 It is where paintings depicting the War of 1870 have been placed.

 The Basilica is dedicated to Joan of Arc and is one of France’s most important monuments.
 There are several statues (sculptured by Allar in 1894 and Couteau in 1946) of Joan of Arc and her parents on the Basilica’s forecourt, lit at night.

 Do you already have a chill running down your spine?
-Then plan a spooky trip to France and explore each of these haunted places!
-Check out our list of the most notorious hotels around the world and the top 15 places to visit if you want that Halloween experience!
+If so, you should plan a spooky trip to France and explore each of these haunted places!
+Check out our list of the most notoriously haunted hotels around the world and the top 15 places to visit if you want that Halloween experience!